Xiaoxuan-Yu-ty/Xiaoxuan-Yu-ty/README.md

 - 👋 Hi, I’m @Xiaoxuan-Yu
-- 👀 I’m interested in jogging, skateboard, and coding.
+- 👀 I’m interested in jogging, skateboard, reading, and coding.
 - 🌱 I’m currently studying bioinformatics, in the process of writing my master thesis on the topic of applying NeuroSymbolic AI in biomedical applications
 - 💞️ I’m looking to collaborate on Omics data related work.
 - 📫 How to reach me: email - ytxiaoxuan@gmail.com